Incognito/rumprun_wiki_wiki/Home.md

 of implementing the high-level rump kernel hypercall interface.

 The book
 [The Design and Implementation of the Anykernel and Rump Kernels](http://lib.tkk.fi/Diss/2012/isbn9789526049175/isbn9789526049175.pdf) (2012) describes fundamental operating principles and terminology.
-Note that especially portability has been vastly improved since the book was published.

 You can find out more on the pages for [[software|Info: Software, scripts, etc.]], [[articles|Info: External articles, tutorials and howto's]] and [[publications & talks|Info: Publications and Talks]].